WRITE A REVIEW

 I was so excited to try this orange based fragrance after sniffing a magazine scent strip.
 The top and middle notes were floral.
 Alas, the long lasting dry down was much like Thierry Mugler's Alien, a fragrance that smells like grape juice on me.
 Luckily, I did not purchase a bottle or it would have gone right back to the store.

-It is not orange blossomy at all.
+When I heard that Orange Blossom was contained in this fragrance, my eyes almost popped out of my head because orange blossom is my number one, best, favorite fragrance in the entire universe.I could not wait to sample this.
+I did get my hands on a sample.It is not orange blossomy at all.
 There is a note of citrus that I detect, but it is not orange blossom.
 This sadly doesn't work for me.
 Too headachey.
 REALLY headachey.
 It isn't the worst scent-it's somewhat powdery.
 I would say this is more of a fall/winter scent than a spring/summer because it isn't "soft".
 It has some good staying power.
 I gave it a stream of steady threes on the lipsticks because it isn't the worst scent by any means, but it isn't the best--and remember, this is subjective.
 The pricing is pretty average--so is the packaging.
 I would not purchase this--the sample lasted me long enough to make a judgement call on this scent.
 This winter I'll be sticking to my L'Instant.

 With all of the hype surrounding this fragrance, I decided to try it after sniffing it in Bazzar.
 It did linger, so it wasn't the price.
 It was how it lingered with my body chemistry that made me day "meehhhh".
 In a good way, reminded me of something my mother would wear.
 Maybe its just me, but I prefer a little more citrus or "zest" in my fragrances.
 Simply not for me.

 Hair: Blond, Curly, Medium